 - High Risk Team - offender and victim interventions for situations with the highest risk of lethality

-- Offender Accountability: engaging individuals in behavior change to reduce violence
+Engaging individuals in behavior change to reduce violence.

 - Batterers Intervention Programs — counseling, educating, and connecting domestic violence offenders to needed resources to stop domestic violence